-The research environment in Resource Recovery is presently organized in five research groups with currently (April 2024) 26 PhD students in total.
+The research environment in Resource Recovery is presently organized in five research groups with currently (March 2023) 31 PhD students in total.
 The number of researchers/supervisors is approximately 30, of which about ten are employed at other universities, in Sweden and abroad.
-Since 2014 around 500 papers have been published by peer-reviewed journals with approximately 18.000 citations, according to Scopus.
+Since 2014 around 500 papers have been published by peer-reviewed journals.
 University of Borås's goal is to make Resource Recovery into one of the world leading centers in its area.
 It is an international environment in terms of staff and collaborations, and it is also well-coordinated with its BSc, MSc, and PhD programs.